cecilartavion/Random_State_Generator/README.md

 - `mod_prob` is set to 0.5.
 That is, there is a probability of 0.5 that a modification will take place for the edges/vertices according to the `mod` chosen.
 - `demo_cols` is set to ('BVAP','HVAP','WVAP','VAP').
 That is, the only demographic columns that will be randomly modified (if at all) are Black, non-hispanic, voting age population in 2010 Census (BVAP), Hispanic voting age population in 2010 Census (HVA) White, non-hispanic, voting age population in 2010 Census (WVAP), and voting age population in 2010 Census (VAP).
 - `sampling_parameters` is set to (1,1,0).
 That is, the total population and the demographics will have noise added to the data in each census block randomly.

+# Images
+The files in images are examples of instances run by text_main.py.
+The description of each is recorded based on the same variables and order as listed above.